The following is a guest post courtesy of Karla Friede, cofounder and CEO at Nvoicepay.

 Here are 5 trends for business payments in 2019:

 B2B payments innovation has begun Many of the people who wanted to meet me were venture capitalists and private equity partners.
 B2B payments is a very, very large market—36 trillion in payment volume—versus about three billion for consumer payments.
 Most business customers are still paying with paper checks.
 This has always been an interesting category because it’s so big, and so far behind in digitization.
-Now, as the consumer payments technology market is becoming saturated, B2B payments have captured the attention of the investment community.
+Now, as the consumer payments technology and financial software company markets becoming saturated, B2B payments have captured the attention of the investment community.
 There are a lot of new investments happening, so look for offerings related to B2B payments in the next few years.

 Payments as a backbone Vendor payments are tied to a lot of other processes.
 Once you digitize payments, it opens up opportunities with procure to pay, dynamic discounting, supply chain financing, and lending to name a few.
 For example, we’ve already seen Uber experiment with making auto loans to its drivers and taking the loan payments directly out of their pay.
 Companies should look to digitize payments with an eye to efficiency and cost savings now, and as a springboard into other innovation opportunities down the road.